-On May 18, 2018, CMS released the preliminary FY 2020 Worksheet S-3, Parts II and III wage index Public Use File (“PUF”).
-The PUF contains wage data based on FFY 2016 hospital cost reports; that is, cost reports with fiscal year begin dates of on or after October 1, 2015 and on or before September 30, 2016.
-The FFY 2016 wage data will be used in the development of the proposed FFY 2020 wage index, to be published in the Federal Register in Spring 2019.
+On May 17, 2019, CMS released the preliminary FY 2021 Worksheet S-3, Parts II and III wage index Public Use File (“PUF”).
+The PUF contains wage data based on FFY 2017 hospital cost reports – that is, cost reports with fiscal year begin dates of on or after October 1, 2016 and on or before September 30, 2017.
+The FFY 2017 wage data will be used in the development of the proposed FFY 2021 wage index to be published in the Federal Register in spring of 2020.

-It is important to note that the PUF excludes hospitals designated as critical access hospitals as of May 2017.
-The PUF is available at here.
+It is important to note that the PUF excludes hospitals designated as critical access hospitals as of May 2019.
+The PUF is available here.

 The wage index is a major component of both inpatient and outpatient hospital payments (impacting at least 60 percent of the payment).
 So it is important that hospitals confirm the accuracy of their data in the PUF.
 Hospitals may request revisions to their preliminary wage index data if there are any issues.